 The maps and/or coordinates provided are not intended for navigational, survey, or land title determination purposes.
 Maps included may not show unregistered land tenure and interests in land including certain patents, leases, easements, rights of way, flooding rights, licences, or other forms of disposition of rights and interest from the Crown.
 Land tenure and land uses that restrict or prohibit free entry to stake mining claims may not be illustrated.

 Abandoned Mines Information System (AMIS) Database.
-Ministry of Northern Development and Mines - © 2017, Queen's Printer for Ontario.
+Ministry of Energy, Northern Development and Mines - © 2017, Queen's Printer for Ontario.

 Further database information and metadata are found within the download package.